Apple announces a new software update coming to the iPhone every summer, and this year is no different.

 Another useful feature is the ability for Siri to read your messages to you through your AirPods or other H1 Chip-equipped earphones, like the Powerbeats Pro.
 Once activated, you'll get an audible notification in your AirPods saying something like "Message from Britta - Bad Siri."

 It works pretty well, but we'd like to see this feature rolled out to third party apps, so that Siri can read messages from WhatsApp, Messenger and Telegram.

 Apple made a new photo and video interface, so you can easily edit brilliance, highlights, shadows, contrast, saturation, white balance, sharpness, definition, vignette, and noise reduction.
 Videos are getting these tools for the first time, including the ability to rotate them on your device.

 The Photos app is also getting a new interface and will use machine learning to remove duplicates and clutter, such as screenshots.

-Both iOS 13 and WatchOS 6 are adding the ability to track menstrual cycles, which is a perfect for female Apple Watch users.
-It's a simple and free.
+Both iOS 13 and WatchOS 6 are adding the ability to track menstrual cycles, which is perfect for female Apple Watch users.
+It's simple and free.
 And you can get Fertile Window predictions, too.
 This will all be available in the Health App in iOS, and will work without an Apple Watch.